CheeYuTan/FraudDetection_RecursiveCTE/medium_blog_post.md

 ## References

-[^1]: Best Insurance Hub (2025).
-"Global Insurance Fraud Statistics and Trends."
-Available at: https://www.bestinsurancehub.com/
-[^2]: Coalition Against Insurance Fraud (2022).
+[^1]: Coalition Against Insurance Fraud (2022).
 "The Impact of Insurance Fraud on the U.S. Economy."
 Available at: https://www.insurancefraud.org/
-[^3]: CoinLaw Insurance Research (2024).
-"International Insurance Fraud Statistics."
-Available at: https://coinlaw.io/insurance-fraud-statistics/